force-h2020/force-docs/docs/source/extending/data_source.rst

 Data Source
 ===========

-A data source is a node in the workflow graph (see xxxx link).
+A data source is a node in the :ref:`workflow graph<wf-graph-ref>`.

 In the Workflow Manager, when you click on a data source, you will see the node's: